 - A. License Required.
 Advertising or operating a short term rental without a valid and current short term rental license issued pursuant to the requirements of this Chapter are prohibited.
 Once a license expires or is revoked or suspended, the short term rental operation must immediately cease. - B. License For Property Owner.
 The short term rental licensee must own the property where the short term rental is located.
 Only one license shall be issued per short term rental property owner.
-However, short term rental licensees who have multiple legal short term rentals as of January 1, 2024 shall be allowed to continue to operate up to three short term rental units as long as they otherwise conform to this Chapter. - C. License Term.
+However, short term rental licensees who have multiple legal short term rentals as of January 1, 2024 shall be allowed to continue to operate up to three short term rental units as long as the short term rentals otherwise conform to this Chapter. - C. License Term.
 The initial short term rental license for a property expires two years after the date of issuance unless the license is renewed by the property owner for an additional four-year term.
-The term of the license expires immediately and automatically upon any change of ownership of the property, except if the change of ownership results from the death of one of the spouses of a short term rental property owned by two spouses. - D. Administrative Procedures.
+The term of the license expires immediately and automatically upon any change of ownership of the property. - D. Administrative Procedures.
 Administrative procedures for short term rental licenses shall be made publicly available by the Community Development Agency.
 Applications for short term rentals shall not be accepted until these procedures have been made publicly available.
 These administrative procedures shall set forth the process to apply for, obtain, maintain, monitor, and renew short term rental licenses.
 The administrative procedures shall set forth a ministerial licensing process based on objective criteria and shall be updated periodically by the Community Development Agency.
 The administrative procedures shall be consistent with the license framework set forth in the sections below. - 1.
 Application Process.
 An application for a short term rental license shall be submitted by the property owner or their agent (written property owner authorization and contact information is required for an agent to file the application) to the Community Development Agency.